AkshatGupta15/BootCamp_InterIIT_Screening_Test/README.md

+# .....
+My server is running on AWS EC2 and is accessible via http://3.110.155.108/.
+When the frontend is deployed to platforms like Vercel, it blocks HTTP requests and only allows HTTPS.
+However, locally, the frontend works fine with HTTP requests when using npm run dev.

+Steps to Reproduce Locally are mentioned below

 # Stock Price Tracking Application

 This project is a comprehensive stock price tracking application that uses a modern stack including Vite, React, Express, Prisma, PostgreSQL, Docker, and is hosted on AWS EC2.
 The application fetches minute-wise stock data, stores it in a PostgreSQL database, and provides APIs for frontend integration.